Top Ten "Weird Al" Yankovic Style Parodies

 17 Good Old Days

 This is a sweet, mellow, acoustic number... about a serial killer.
-It's meant to sound like James Taylor, assuming that he did a collab with Charles Manson.
+It's meant to sound like James Taylor, assuming he did a collaboration with Charles Manson.

 18 Everything You Know Is Wrong

 This song is a stylistic imitation of They Might Be Giants.
-He wanted it to a more general parody with several references thrown in rather than based on one or two specific songs.
+Al wanted it to be a more general parody with several references thrown in, rather than basing it on one or two specific songs.

 19 Young, Dumb & Ugly